msanock/PaintOnline/README.md

 ## How to run

-server can be set in:
+server's IP address can be set in(by default localhost):
 ```
 src/main/java/edu/paintOnline/connection/ConnectionSettings.java
 ```